You can create a new credential, configure its properties, and assign it to a cardholder or visitor, using the Credential management task.

 - Enter the license plate number.

-In the Entity name field, enter a name
+In the Entity name field, enter a name for the credential

-assign the credential to, and then click OK.
+to assign the credential to, and then click OK.

 Without assigning a credential, you cannot monitor the activities, or generate activity reports for that cardholder or visitor.